-1. The target company needs to fill a critical technology gap in a more efficient, cost-effective and timely way than building the technology, or, the target company has to have the potential of scaling up to Google scale (hundreds of millions + in revenue).
-These criteria knock out 90%+ of acquisition targets; very few companies have targeted a specific technology gap, or gone big and early in huge emerging market.
+The target company needs to fill a critical technology gap in a more efficient, cost-effective, and timely way than building the technology, or, the target company must have the potential of scaling up to Google’s scale (hundreds of millions+ in revenue).
+These criteria knock out 90%+ of acquisition targets; very few companies have targeted a specific technology gap or gone “big and early” in a huge emerging market.
 There was a period of time when Google acquired lots of small companies and acted more like a VC than a strategic buyer.
-5 or 6 years ago they shut down or open—sourced dozens of these acquisitions.
-The filter is stronger now.
+Then, 5 or 6 years ago, they shut down or open-sourced dozens of these acquisitions.
+Their filter is stronger now.

-2. The target company developer team has to be qualified to work at Google.
-The criteria is that in a standard interview process, ignoring the acquisition, they would be hired by Google.
+The target company developer team must be qualified to work at Google.
+The criteria is that, ignoring the acquisition, they would be hired by Google in a standard interview process.

-3. The shareholders have to be willing to accept a clean sale that minimizes IP risk to Google.
+The shareholders must be willing to accept a clean sale that minimizes IP risk to Google.

 In most cases, the employees have to accept some deferral of upside based on retention.